aptos-labs/aptos-core/crates/aptos/homebrew/README.md

 brew test aptos
 ```

-The current test generates a new key via the Aptos CLI and ensures the shell output matches the filename(s) for that
+The current test generates a new key via the Supra CLI and ensures the shell output matches the filename(s) for that
 key.

 ```ruby